 The FMLA entitles eligible employees to take up to 12 weeks of unpaid, job-protected leave for specified family and medical reasons.
 This may include the coronavirus where complications arise that create a "serious health condition" as defined by FMLA.

 Under FMLA, a "serious health condition" means an illness, injury, impairment, or a physical or mental condition that involves inpatient care or continuing treatment by a health care provider.

 "Incapacity" refers to the inability to work, attend school, or perform other regular daily activities due to a serious health condition or treatment for or recovery from a serious health condition.

 Treatment includes but is not limited to diagnostic tests or exams to determine if a serious health condition exists.
 It doesn't include routine exams.

-"Inpatient care" under FMLA means overnight stay in a hospital, hospice or residential medical care facility including any period of incapacity or subsequent treatment in connection with such inpatient care.
+"Inpatient care" under FMLA means an overnight stay in a hospital, hospice, or residential medical care facility including any period of incapacity or subsequent treatment in connection with such inpatient care.

 "Continuing treatment" by a healthcare provider includes several distinct definitions and can include conditions with short-term, long-term, chronic or permanent periods of incapacity.